mjosborne1/ms-find/README.md

 To analyze how frequently mustSupport elements are used:

+**Option 1: Using the default instances folder**
 1. Create an `instances/` folder in the project directory
 2. Place FHIR Bundle JSON files in this folder
 3. Run the tool - it will automatically analyze these instances

+**Option 2: Using a custom instances directory**
+1. Set the `instances-directory` path in `config/config.json`
+2. Place FHIR Bundle JSON files in that directory
+3. Run the tool - it will analyze instances from the configured location

 The tool will:
 - Parse each JSON file as a FHIR Bundle